Julian22222/PRACTICE/Docker/README_Docker.md

 FROM node //<--we take node image, name of the Image that we want to use for our environment.
 We tell that our Image is based on Node JS.
 When Docker will read this line, Docker we check if we have installed this image localy and if we don't have this Image locally -> Docker will download it from Docker Hub.

 //working Directory where we keep our application.
 WORKDIR /app <-- means in folder /app , we have our application, where we have all our folders and files
-WORKDIR /app   ///app folder already exist in the project, where we have all request methods (GET, POST, DELETE, PUT) and app.listen code
+WORKDIR /app   ///identify Root directory/ working directory is -> /app (it is file app.js), app.js file already exist in the project, where we have all request methods (GET, POST, DELETE, PUT) and app.listen code.listen code

 COPY package.json .  //<-- we copy package.json to work directory or to our folder --> app, where we keep all application.
 //or
-COPY package.json /app  //<-- This command to use if copy to our app folder
+COPY package.json /app  //<-- This command to use if copy to our app.js file

 //To run this Node app we need all dependencies from our app RUN npm install  //RUN is used when we build an Image